Penny Mordaunt: October 2022

-Following the resignation of Liz Truss during the October 2022 United Kingdom government crisis, Mordaunt declared she would seek nomination in the ensuing Conservative Party leadership election.
-However, after only 27 MPs publicly backed her nomination, she pulled out of the election, allowing Rishi Sunak to become leader unopposed.
+Following the resignation of Truss during the October 2022 government crisis, Mordaunt declared she would seek nomination in the ensuing Conservative Party leadership election.
+However, after only 27 MPs publicly backed her nomination, she pulled out of the election, allowing Rishi Sunak to become Leader unopposed.
 She tweeted her withdrawal two minutes before the 2pm deadline on 24 October, by which candidates needed to have 100 nominations, and then issued a statement.
+Mordaunt was later re-appointed to her role by Sunak.